 - People should start reporting cases of corruption without any delay.

-- All the government, non-government, public, private, educational should unite together and stand against corruption.
+- All the government, non-government, public, private, and educational should unite together and stand against corruption.

 - The media and advertising sector should educate people against corruption regularly.